The history of the house

 The house has grown and changed in many ways over the years.
 Fortunately, as the owners made changes, they left bits of what was previously there, giving us useful clues as to what each room may have been used for and what it might have looked like.

 The first addition to the house was probably the room where we have the large oak dining table, the front staircase and the front bedroom.
-It’s unclear whether this was done by the Swifts or by the Rabbits.
+It’s unclear whether this was done by the Swifts or by the Rabbitts.

-The second extension, the distinctive stone verandah was added by Mr Rabbit, who used the house as an annex to his successful Tashmoo Inn, which was located near the corner of Tashmoo Avenue and Main Street.
+The second extension, the distinctive stone verandah was added by Mr Rabbitt, who used the house as an annex to his successful Tashmoo Inn, which was located near the corner of Tashmoo Avenue and Main Street.
 The fireplaces and the original heating system were probably removed at this time, as the intention was only to use the property in the summer.
 The original parlour, now used as a storeroom off the kitchen, was turned into an additional bedroom and the larder was turned into what is now a shower room.

-Sadly, Mr Rabbit’s main business, the Tashmoo Inn, burned to the ground uninsured on Sunday, June 8th, 1958.
+Sadly, Mr Rabbitt’s main business, the Tashmoo Inn, burned to the ground uninsured on Sunday, June 8th, 1958.
 There are some images of the hotel before it was destroyed, during the fire and afterwards.

 The Tashmoo Annex, as 324 Main Street was then known, continued to be run as a summer boarding house despite the loss of the hotel.

-In August 1969, Thomas Rabbit sold the Annex to his daughter Marjorie (Marge) and her husband Vincent Rusbosin, who kept up the summer boarding tradition here throughout their lives, welcoming many of the summer guests back year after year.
+In August 1969, Thomas Rabbitt sold the Annex to his daughter Marjorie (Marge) and her husband Vincent Rusbosin, who kept up the summer boarding tradition here throughout their lives, welcoming many of the summer guests back year after year.
 Marge hosted a wide range of visitors, gaining friends and admirers for her genuine, practical and helpful manner.

 In February 2009, we bought the property from the Rusbosin estate and continued this long tradition of summer boarding residency, welcoming many of Marge’s guests back for two summers, along with new guests from around the world.